B-Mitchell907/AK_Rural_Power_Analysis/README.md

 # ak_rural_energy_calculator
 A streamlit app that calculates the cost for rural Alaska power production.
-The purpose of this app is to give estimation and insight in the cost of electricty for many western rural Alaska cities.
+The purpose of this app is to give estimation and insight in the cost of electricity for many western rural Alaska cities.

 ETL work for this app was done through DeepNote Python notebooks.
 Below is the link a published html verison of the notebook.